 Channel 4 asks Nadine Dorries for evidence to back her claim reality TV was faked

+Channel 4 asks Nadine Dorries for evidence to back up her claim reality TV was faked

 Culture secretary alleged that actors were hired to play residents of poverty-stricken estate